kaperys/financial/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-# Note: This library is in development and is not production-ready
+## Note: This library is in development and is not production-ready

-## Usage
+## Basic Usage
 Packing the message
 ```php
 $cacheManager = new CacheManager();